FMZennaro/CausalAbstraction/README.md

 ## Contents

+- **notebooks**: collection of notebooks providing introduction, tutorial and reproductions of work in the literature.

 - **src**: up-to-date source code for implementing and working with abstractions between SCMs.

-- **notebooks**: collection of notebooks providing introduction, tutorial and reproductions of work in the literature.
+- **tutorials**: notebooks illustrating how to use the source code for custom problems.

 - **papers**: resources related to specific publications.